vidhu-singhal/coding-challenge-isentia/README.md

 # Development / Running Locally

-Open your favorite Terminal and run these commands.
+Install latest version of node.js for your platform and run following commands from your favorite Terminal.

 First Tab (Run Backend Server):
 ```sh